ColumPaget/cxine/README.md

   -loud                   Play with raised volume.
   -vloud                  Play with maximum volume.
   -stream                 Don't download remote urls in playlists etc. This currently only works for 'http:' (not https:) urls.
 This allow streaming internet radio urls.
+  -stream                 Don't download remote urls in playlists etc. This currently only works for 'http:' (not https:) urls.
+This allow streaming internet radio urls.
+  -webcast                Implies '-stream', treats playlists as webcast announcement files, only containing one item.
+  -playlist               Treat paths on command-line as playlist files.
+  -podcast                Implies -playlist -noauto and -show-playlist.
   -prefix                 Append a prefix to a media url.
 This is mostly used with playlists, where the playlist file just names files, and -prefix is used to point the the directory they're in.
   -keygrab                Register keygrabs, a comma-separated list of keys.
 See '-help keygrabs' below.
   -helpers <config>       Register list of helper apps.